 What they expect from their stay: Millennial travellers value experiences.
 They prefer unique vacations that allow them to explore the local culture, interact with the locals and enjoy new experiences.
 In short, their main reason for travelling is to enjoy authentic experiences, even if that means that they might have to sacrifice a few hours of pure relaxation.

-How to cater to millennial travellers: It’s important to market the destination and what it can offer instead of simply focusing on the hotel and its amenities.
+How to cater to millennial travellers: It’s important to market the destination, its local attractions and what it can offer instead of simply focusing on the hotel and its amenities.
 So, if there are any specific local attractions and activities that will deliver an authentic experience, be sure to focus on these, especially if they don’t require a lot of time.

 As millennial travellers are also more tech-savvy, it’s crucial that your website is mobile-friendly.
 It should remain straightforward to navigate when they’re browsing via smartphone.
 On top of that, it’s also key that you have a strong online presence, especially on visual social media platforms like Instagram.